GSA/Section508.gov/_events/2022-06-07-june-itacm.md

 ## REGISTRATION
 **Registration:** <a href="https://feedback.gsa.gov/jfe/form/SV_3kNpfViBNQZVNNY" target="_blank">Registration is now open</a> and will close Monday, June 13 at 12:00 pm. - Sign up today!

-**Note: You must join the meeting using your first and last name (inclusion of agency affiliation is optional).
+**Note: You must join the meeting using your first and last name.
+Agency affiliation is optional.
 Nicknames and phone numbers will not be given access*

 **Reviewed/Updated:** June 2022